-Board Policy 4.1.105.01 Apprenticeship, details the protocols for apprenticeship services.
 WFSCB makes apprenticeship program information available to our job seekers and continues to seek new opportunities in the region.
 WFSCB is committed to supporting any efforts of Apprenticeship Texas in the Coastal Bend region and is currently wrapping up apprenticeship expansion grant.
 In late 2018, WFSCB applied and was awarded its first apprenticeship grant.
-The grant allowed for the recruitment and outreach to employers, creation of apprenticeship curriculum and training to apprenticeships in the healthcare industry and expanding existing apprenticeship programs into pre-apprenticeships in the healthcare industry and expanding existing apprentice-able occupations.
+The grant allowed for the recruitment and outreach to employers, creation of apprenticeship curriculum and training to apprentices in a demand occupation.
+Additionally, we are looking for partners in developing new, non-traditional apprenticeships in the healthcare industry and expanding existing apprenticeship programs into pre-apprenticeship programs for high school students who might be interested in pursuing apprentice-able occupations.
 In 2021, WFSCB applied and received a second TWC Apprenticeship Grant to expand on the current statewide apprenticeship and increase the number of apprentices in Texas.
 WFSCB provided a local board plan committing to register 50 new apprentices in the trades and construction occupations and welding.